yindaheng98/github-commit-line-stats/README.md

 # GitHub Commit Line Stats

-Count how many lines of code you commit in your repo!
+Count how many lines of code you commit on GitHub!
 (Count by file extension)

 ```sh
 python -m ghcls --token <YOUR GITHUB TOKEN>